edHelper.com

 By Mary Lynn Bushong

-3 Creature, thought Arion, the word doesn't come close to describing what it is.
-Most people would never truly appreciate a gryphon's nature, and under ordinary circumstances he wouldn't have either.
+2 "Creature," thought Arion, "the word doesn't come close to describing what it is."
+Most people would never truly appreciate a gryphon's nature, and under ordinary circumstances, he wouldn't have either.

-4 After the announcement that the egg had been laid, dishonor had threatened to darken the name of Arion's family.
+3 After the announcement that the egg had been laid, dishonor had threatened to darken the name of Arion's family.
 Jahi, his father, once a favored advisor to King Kyros, lived under a shadow.
 Rumors abounded that he had entertained spies to the kingdom.
-There were no witnesses or proof, but everywhere, whispers were muttered about smoke and fire.
+There were no witnesses or proof, but everywhere, whispers were muttered about his good name.

-5 No formal charges were made, but Jahi's reputation suffered.
-Daily he went to the palace gates, always ready to serve, but Kyros never called for him now.
+4 No formal charges were made, but Jahi's reputation suffered.
+Daily he went to the palace gates, always ready to serve, but Kyros never called for him.

 For the complete story with questions: click here for printable